rknuus/caspr/README.rst

 Description
 ===========

 CAche Sheet PReparation is work in progress!
-So far it only supports geocaches with tables and was tested only for GC2A62B.
+So far it supports geocaches with all formulae in the geocache description like GC30N6K as well as geocaches with tables like GC2A62B.

 CAche Sheet PReparation supports the preparation of Google Docs sheets for multi-stage geocaches.
 The sheet can be opened offline (!) on a mobile device